 The Peninsula Trails Coalition is governed by a board of directors of up to 15 members.
 The board appoints a president, vice presidents for Clallam and Jefferson County, treasurer, and recording secretary.

 Board responsibilities are divided between Clallam and Jefferson County.
 The Jefferson Trails Coalition (JTC) is a chapter of the PTC that manages issues surrounding the Olympic Discovery Trail in that area, including the Larry Scott Memorial Trail.

 Board meetings are held on the second Wednesday of every month.
-The public is welcome.
 The annual all-PTC membership meeting is held every year in May.